 With so many things in life beyond our control, it's pretty amazing what can happen when we take it upon ourselves to move our bodies more and let them do what they were built to do naturally.

 Try not to think that ‘exercise’ only means going to the gym.
 If we think of exercise simply as movement, there’s lots of easy ways to integrate it into our day.
-Here’s some that our clients have found useful.
+Here are some that our clients have found useful.

 What other strategies can you think of to help integrate movement into your life?

-For advisers wanting more strategies, insights and information from Kamal Sarma on building resilience, go to the BT Academy website and read his recent whitepaper, ‘Five to thrive’, brought to you by BT.
+For more strategies, insights and information from Kamal Sarma on building resilience, read his ‘Five to thrive’, brought to you by BT.